erinwitkop/Apoptosis-Genome-Re-sequencing-Data/GIMAP_Preliminary_Data.md

 ## Goals:
-1. Gather preliminary data on patterns of gene family variation across natural and selected populations of the eastern oyster for diversified gene families IAP and GIMAP, who both are functionally relevant members of the apoptosis pathway.
+1. Gather preliminary data on patterns of gene family variation across natural and selected populations of the eastern oyster for diversified gene familie GIMAP, a functionally relevant member of the apoptosis pathway.

 2. Use sequence based approaches to confirm presence of apoptosis genes in oyster